 I have an office with my name on the door just like my father used to have.
 My office is 2,700 miles from my house or the length of the longest non-stop flight in the continental United States.
-With that kind of commute, you might understand why I am only work from that office one week out of the month.
+With that kind of commute, you might understand why I am only working from that office one week out of the month.
 Here are some suggestions based on my experience on how to manage a team when you can’t just walk into their cubicle.

 1. Hire The Right People